 By simply extending the column width of column B, we can see that there is no more scientific notation.
 However, even after extending the column width of column C, the scientific notation remains.

 Therefore, we can conclude that extending the column width is only effective when the number of digits is less than 15.

-3. Import CSV File in Power Query and Save It as Excel File
+3. Import the CSV File in Power Query and Save It as an Excel File

 The Power Query tool is a useful feature available from Excel 2016 to 365.
 It can help prevent Excel from converting scientific notation, which is useful when working with large datasets.

-In this method, you can open the CSV file having any type of data with any number of digits, in Power Query editor of Excel.
+In this method, you can open the CSV file having any type of data with any number of digits, in the Power Query Editor of Excel.
 Then you have to save the file in XLSX format.